Kwaisulia: Growing influence

 Kwaisulia returned from Queensland in 1881.
 Upon his return, he took up a role as a passage master in the "recruitment" trade, encouraging people to work on farms in Queensland, and in return received weapons and supplies from European traders.
 Kwaisulia's extensive knowledge of Pidgin English and European customs made him ideally suited for the role of intermediary between the peoples of the Lau Lagoon and the Europeans.
 He increased his power by assuming the duties of several traditionally separate roles; such as involving himself in the arranging of marriages, taking command of hunting parties, and procuring human sacrifices.
 In his position, Kwaisulia often coerced or forced people to join up with the recruiters, thus engaging in a form of blackbirding.

 Kwaisulia began to cultivate an image among the people of the Lau Lagoon as an ally of the British Empire, and his wealth and growing prestige allowed him to gain a large following.
 Anthropologist Roger Keesing states that it is believed that the Europeans thought that Kwaisulia was a traditional chief, when in actuality his power and influence largely came through his good relations with the British.
 Kwaisulia's main power base was the island of Adagege, which he fortified with barbed wire.
 His influence increased considerably when Kabbou died in 1886, thus altering the local balance of power.
-Emboldened, Kwaisulia led an attack on the island of Funaafou, the traditional enemy of Sulufou, and successfully conquered it, installing his eldest son as a vassal chief.
-His physical presence at the assault and his installation of relatives of vassals were both violations of Melanesian tradition, and according to author Nigel Randell Evans represented a turn by Kwaisulia towards European-style state building.
+Emboldened, Kwaisulia led an attack on the island of Funaafou, the traditional enemy of Sulufou, and successfully conquered it, installing his eldest son Jackson Kaiviti as a vassal chief.
+His physical presence at the assault and his installation of relatives as vassals were both violations of Melanesian tradition, and according to author Nigel Randell Evans represented a turn by Kwaisulia towards European-style state building.

 By 1897 Kwaisulia was the most powerful figure in northern Malaita.
 At the height of his power it was said by his contemporaries that he could field a force of 1,000 fighters, and that he held influence as far south as the Maramasike Passage.
 This level of authority was unprecedented in Malaita, and the resulting stability made the areas under Kwaisulia's control appealing to visitors.
 As such, Kwaisulia was able to control trade between Malaita and the rest of the world.

 Despite his good relations with Europeans, Kwaisulia was a staunch opponent of Christianity, opposing attempts to spread the religion in the area.
-Originally, he actively opposed all missionary work in the region under his influence, but later in his life he allowed white missionaries such as Arthur Hopkins to preach, feeling that the prestige of having Europeans work under him was a satisfactory trade off for the potential destabilising influence of Christianity.
+Originally, he actively opposed all missionary work in the region under his influence, but later in his life he allowed white missionaries such as Arthur Hopkins to preach, feeling that the prestige of having Europeans work under him was a satisfactory trade off for the potentially destabilising influence of Christianity.